Poisson Boundaries of Lamplighter Groups: Proof of the Kaimanovich-Vershik Conjecture: Abstract

-\ref b.Erschler:Liouville/ showed that every finitely generated solvable group of exponential growth admits a symmetric non-Liouville measure, and that every non-degenerate measure on $\lampg \wr \gp$ whose projection to $\gp$ is transient has non-0 Avez entropy.
-She also proved a result similar to the latter for the free metabelian groups $\FF_d/\FF''_d$ with $d \ge 3$.
-Furthermore, \ref b.Erschler:subexp/ showed that there are groups of intermediate growth with finite-entropy symmetric non-Liouville measures.
+\ref b.Erschler:Liouville/ showed \rl{(1)} that every finitely generated solvable group of exponential growth admits a symmetric non-Liouville measure, and \rl{(2)} that every non-degenerate measure on $\lampg \wr \baseg$ whose projection to $\baseg$ is transient has nonzero Avez entropy.
+She also proved a result similar to \rl{(2)} for the free metabelian groups $\FF_d/\FF''_d$ with $d \ge 3$.
+Furthermore, \ref b.Erschler:subexp/ showed that there are groups of intermediate growth with finite-entropy, symmetric, non-Liouville measures. \ref b.FHTVF/ extended this to show that every finitely generated group that is not of polynomial growth admits a finite-entropy symmetric non-Liouville measure.

 \ref b.Furst:Lie/ and \ref b.KV/ gave entropy criteria for identifying the Poisson boundary.
-Two notable papers by \refbmulti{Ledrappier:discrets,Ledrappier:discrete} used this criterion to determine the Poisson boundary for discrete matrix groups.
-Drawing inspiration from those papers and a further paper by \ref b.LedBall/, \refbmulti{Kaim:max,Kaim:hyper,Kaim:AOM} refined the entropy method and introduced a powerful general criterion for equality of a given boundary and the Poisson boundary.
+Two notable papers by \refbmulti{Ledrappier:relation,Ledrappier:discrete} used this criterion to determine the Poisson boundary for discrete matrix groups. \ref b.LedBall/ developed further the entropy method in the context of rank-one manifolds. \refbmulti{Kaim:max,Kaim:hyper,Kaim:AOM} refined the entropy method more generally and introduced a powerful general criterion for equality of a given boundary and the Poisson boundary \rl{(see \ref t.Kcrit-full/ and \ref c.Kcrit-epsilon/ here)}.

-Informally, Kaimanovich's criterion says that in order that a candidate boundary be the Poisson boundary, it suffices to find a sequence of random finite sets $Q_n \subset \gp$, that depend on the candidate boundary, such that $|Q_n|^{1/n} \to 1$ as $n \to\infty$ and $\P[X_n \in Q_n]$ is bounded below, where $X_n$ is the location of the convolution random walk at time $n$.
+Informally, Kaimanovich's criterion says that in order that a candidate boundary be the Poisson boundary, it suffices to find a sequence of random finite sets $Q_n \subset \gp$, that depend on points of the candidate boundary, such that $|Q_n|^{1/n} \to 1$ as $n \to\infty$ and $\P[\walk_n \in Q_n]$ is bounded below, where $\walk_n$ is the location of the random walk at time $n$.
 One of Kaimanovich's important observations was that the sets $Q_n$ can often be defined geometrically.
 This led to his well-known strip and ray criteria.
-We enhance Kaimanovich's more general criterion so that it suffices that $X_m \in Q_n$ for {\it some} $m \ge n$.
+We enhance Kaimanovich's more general criterion so that it suffices that $\walk_m \in Q_n$ for {\it some} $m \ge n$.